 2 Conduct routine checks

-2.1 Service logbook for elevating work platform is checked for compliance
+2.1 The service logbook for the elevating work platform is checked for compliance

-2.2 Elevating work platform is visually checked for damage or defects in accordance with procedures
+2.2 The elevating work platform is visually checked for damage or defects in accordance with procedures

 2.3 Routine pre-operational checks are carried out in accordance with procedures